kartik-venugopal/aural-player/README.md

 **NOTES:**

-* Version 3.0.0 and all subsequent releases are universal binaries, i.e. capable of running on both Intel and M1 Macs.
+* Version 3.0.0 and all subsequent releases are universal binaries, i.e. capable of running on both Intel and Apple Silicon Macs.

 * Due to limited time, I can only officially support macOS Big Sur and Monterey going forward.
 The app should still work on older systems (going back to Sierra), but I can no longer make guarantees or troubleshoot issues on older systems.